 A Wildlife Conservation Plan has been approved for Parcel 2 per Case T3-2012-2097 and no significant changes are proposed with this modification with the exception that the mitigation area is slightly larger than originally proposal, and that the applicant is changing the native plan materials.
-The plan includes revegetation of approximately 28,000 sq. ft. with native blueberries and huckleberries.
+The plan includes revegetation of approximately 28,000 sq. ft. with native blueberries, huckleberries, and other native plants.
 This revegetation area represents a 2:1 mitigation for that area in the Parcel 2 "flag-pole" which may be impacted by gravel road access.